tingmelvin/willemstad-x/README.md

 # Willemstad X (Extended)
 Named after the capital of Curaçao (which is known for its colourful houses), the extended _Willemstad_ is a fully-fledged theme and extension of [the original _Willemstad_ snippet/theme variant proof-of-concept](https://github.com/tingmelvin/willemstad) for Chris Grieser (pseudometa)'s [Obsidian](https://obsidian.md/) theme, [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus).
 You can sponsor Chris [here](https://ko-fi.com/pseudometa)!

+**NOTE!** Willemstad X is not supported for the legacy editor (CodeMirror 5), or for mobile.
+While mobile support might be coming in the longer future, you are advised only to use Willemstad X on desktop, and in the current default editor.

 ### Should I use this or Willemstad for Shimmering Focus?
 It's up to you!
 I intend to maintain Willemstad for SF _without too much effort (read: not minimally, but almost minimally)_, since I don't think there are too many more features I'd like to add, or can add without conflicting with Shimmering Focus' base options.
 I don't want to conflict too many changes with Shimmering Focus as well!
 But if you are a power user and use most of Shimmering Focus's stuff, I'd suggest you stay with Shimmering Focus.
 Chris is way better/faster at doing CSS stuff than I am, too!